-You can claim your State Pension up to three months before you reach your State Pension age.
+You can start your State Pension claim up to four months before you reach your State Pension age (see chapter 8).
 But you'll only start getting it after then.

 If you retire before your State Pension age, you'll still have to wait until you reach State Pension age to receive your State Pension.
 Depending on your situation, you may be able to claim other benefits, such as Universal Credit.